akiljames83/Pypeline/README.md

 # Instantiate the Min Heap; the list can be passed in on instantiation or with a builtin method
 minheap = MinHeap()

-# Convert list of MaxHeap
+# Convert list to MinHeap
 minheap.heapify([2, 4 , 10, 8])

 # Merge heap with another list